EonNithin/weather-pdf-responder/README.md

 logging.basicConfig(level=logging.DEBUG)
 ```

-## Contributing

-1. Fork the repository
-2. Create feature branch
-3. Add tests for new functionality
-4. Submit pull request

-## License

-This project is for educational/demonstration purposes.

----

 **Note**: This system processes emails automatically.
 Test thoroughly in a development environment before using with production Gmail accounts.